TOPOKANA MARTYRS’ DAY.

 THE HUMMINGBIRD TREE

-Directed by Noella Smith, produced by Gub Neale.
+Directed by Noella Smith, produced by Gub Neal.

 Reims Television Festival 1993: Winner, Best Film.